-If your doctor tells you to stop using HUMALOG insulins or you find your cartridges have passed their expiry date, please return any leftover cartridges to your pharmacist.
+If your doctor tells you to stop using HUMALOG or you find your vials have passed their expiry date, please return any left over vials to your pharmacist.

-Empty cartridges and needles should be disposed of in a sharps container or similar puncture proof container composed of hard plastic or glass.
+Needles should be disposed of in a sharps container or similar puncture proof container composed of hard plastic or glass.